 All forms related to application to the Ph.D.
 CES program may be requested through the School of Psychology & Counseling Admissions Office.
 Please feel free to contact the Office of Admissions at 757.352.4498 or email@example.com should you have any further questions about the application process.

 Note: All items submitted as part of the application process become the property of Regent University and cannot be returned.

-The Doctoral Program in Counselor Education & Supervision includes a stimulating and instructional residency requirement.
-Residency is a time for the first, second and third year cohorts to gather together at Regent University's campus in Virginia Beach for approximately one week to strengthen and continue building community.
+The Doctoral Program in Counselor Education & Supervision includes an instructional residency requirement.
+Residency is a time for the first, second and third-year cohorts to gather together at Regent's campus in Virginia Beach for approximately one week to strengthen and continue building community.

-Residency offers an incredible opportunity for class members to meet and build relationships with one another, faculty and staff that may last an eternity.
-In addition, residencies provide enriching in-person networking and mentoring opportunities for students with faculty and peers.
-It is during residency that the faculty and students truly become colleagues; engaging in both personal and professional dialogue, establishing friendships, as well becoming professional equals.
-In light of these goals, the waiving of residency requirements will not be considered.
+Residency offers an opportunity for class members to meet and build relationships with one another, faculty and staff.
+It also provides enriching in-person networking and mentoring opportunities for students with faculty and peers.
+Waiving of residency requirements will not be considered.
 A residency fee is assessed on students' accounts each fall.

 What should students expect residency to look like?
 The overall experience is slightly different for each class.
 In general, students begin coursework and meet regularly during the residency with the instructor in a face-to-face classroom setting, then return home to complete the coursework in the online environment when the fall term begins.
 The specific focus for each cohort varies.